PipedreamHQ/pipedream/docs/docs/README.md

 ## Contributing

-Our hope is that by providing a generous free tier, you will not only get value from Pipedream, but you will give back to help us improve the product for the entire community and grow the platform including:
+We hope is that by providing a generous free tier, you will not only get value from Pipedream, but you will give back to help us improve the product for the entire community and grow the platform including:

 - Contributing open source components to our registry or sharing via your own Github repo
 - Ask and answer questions in our [public community](https://pipedream.com/community/)